Codecademy/docs/content/javascript/concepts/arrays/terms/valueOf/valueOf.md

 ---
 Title: '.valueOf()'
-Description: 'Returns the value of all the elements of the original array.'
+Description: 'The .valueOf() method returns the value of all the elements of the original array.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'